Cell Supply

 -

-Striatal Cortical Organoids
+Striatal Organoids

-Human striatal cortical organoids enable researchers to evaluate medium spiny neuron vulnerability, neurotoxicity, target engagement, and mechanisms of action—providing translational insights that bridge the gap between simplified cell-based assays and clinically relevant models of basal ganglia disorders.
+Human striatal organoids enable researchers to evaluate medium spiny neuron vulnerability, neurotoxicity, target engagement, and mechanisms of action—providing translational insights that bridge the gap between simplified cell-based assays and clinically relevant models of basal ganglia disorders.

 -